saadmk11/changelog-ci/README.md

 This will look at the pull request ``labels`` and put them under the provided title.
 By using the config file the output will be:

-## Example Changelog Output with config file:
+## Example Changelog Output using config file:

 Version: 0.0.2